Tendering and contracts

 We procure a diverse range of goods and services, which are sourced through a variety of methods:

-- Public invitation to offer (complex tendering) is managed and publicly advertised using the Queensland Government Marketplace whole-of-government eTender system.
+- Public invitation to offer (complex tendering) is managed and publicly advertised using the whole-of-government QTenders (eTender) system.

 - select tender in accordance with departmental thresholds

-- use of existing whole-of-government or interagency common use arrangements.
+- use of existing whole-of-government, interagency or the department's standing offer arrangements.

 Existing or whole-of-government standing offer arrangements